MrRobot-fm/Flight-Footprint/README.md

 # Flight Footprint ✈️
-#### With this project, we can calculate the CO2 footprint of an airplane flight and realize how much pollution is produced to meet our needs.
+#### With flight footprint, we can calculate the CO2 footprint of an airplane flight and realize how much pollution is produced to meet our needs.

 ### 💥 Try it:  [Flight Footprint](https://flightfootprint.netlify.app/)